-The City of Louisville contracts with Colorado Mosquito Control (CMC) for Mosquito Control Services for the community.
-Citizens concerned about mosquito problems or issues may report their concerns by calling CMC at 877-276-4306 or emailing email@example.com or by visiting their website at www.comosquitocontrol.com
+The City of Louisville contracts with Vector Disease Control International for Mosquito Control Services for the community.
+Citizens concerned about mosquito problems or issues may report their concerns by calling VDCI at 888-774-2161 or emailing Mel Kyer or by visiting the VDCI website.

 Boulder County Public Health and City of Louisville urge residents to remember the 4D's when protecting themselves against WNV:

 - Avoid the outdoors from DUSK to DAWN.

 - DRAIN standing water outside your home.